JordanWilker/student-workbook/src/reflections/wk1/02-day.md

-# Jouranl Day 2 Week 1
+# Journal Day 2 Week 1

 1) A pseudo-class is a modifier you put on classes when you want something to happen when the class is interacted with, whether through the mouse or another key.
 One common one I found that is used a lot is :hover, in which something will happen when you hover the mouse over the element.